capsa-gg/capsa-documentation/docs/getting-started/web-stack-installation/app-service.md

 DigitalOcean will automatically generate a development database with the spec above.
 This is fine for using Capsa in a smalls setting, but it might be good to use a managed database instead, in which case you need to change the database environemnt variables to point to that database.

-### Database migrations
+### Database migrations (optional)

-:::info Run migrations when updating Capsa
-Whenever you are updating Capsa, make sure to also run the database migrations.
+:::info Migrations are running automatically in App Service Under the `jobs` key, you can see the database migration job, this will run before every deploy.

+If you prefer to do the database migrations manually, follow the below instructions, otherwise, skip this section.
 :::

-If you call the API endpoints now, they will fail, this is because the database is not not yet migrated.
-You could set up a job in the App Spec to do this, but it's easier to do it locally.

 Convert the App Spec environment variables to a local yml configuration ([Server Config reference](../../configuration/server-config.md)).
 You can find the connection parameters for the database in the DigitalOcean app.